qianweicheng/rasa/examples/rasasc/data/nlu.md

 - my account is locked.
 - locked account
 - email is locked up
+- i can't sign in to my account how i can reset the password
+- i wanted to log a job but i'm unable to log in or reset my password - it comes up with you cannot reset your password
+- trying to reset my password since the new upgrade, my original password doesn't work and it will not let me reset it. please send me a temp password.
+- i keep requesting a password reset and don't receive it
+- my password doesn't work, not does the password reset prompt.
+- it does not work even after resetting passwords

 ## intent:update_err
 - hey  i’ve been using edison and love it — then a recent update killed it — now the app won’t open.  help!!!